-Unlike the MATCH function, which gets the position of an item in a list or table, INDEX assumes you already know the position, and it gets the value of the item at that position.
+Unlike the MATCH function, which gets the position of an item in a list or a table, INDEX assumes you already know the position, and it gets the value of the item at that position.

 Let's take a look.

 However, in this example, we're going to use INDEX for the simplest use case possible—retrieving items from a known position.

-First, to make the formulas easier to read, I'll name ranges for both the city data and the position.
+First, to make the formulas easier to read, I'll name the ranges for both the city data and the position.
 Now, I'll add the first INDEX formula to retrieve the city name.

 Now I can copy the formula down and come back and adjust the column numbers for each INDEX formula.

 As you can see, we can easily retrieve all the information for a given city with INDEX by supplying the right row and column numbers.